bisdk/sdk/README.md

 - Get Transition for first device => You should see your door state
 - Set State for first device => Be aware that will open / close your door :-)

+        // Create discovery object
+        val discovery = Discovery()
+        // Start UDP Server on Port 4002 to listen to responses from GW val future = discovery.startServer()
+        // Send out the discovery request to the local network discovery.sendDiscoveryRequest()
+        // Wait for GW response
+        val discoveryData = future.join()
+        // Create a gatway connection from the data from the GW response val client = GatewayConnection(discoveryData.sourceAddress, "000000000000", discoveryData.getGatewayId())
+        // Initialize the API for sending requests to the BiSecure GW val clientAPI = ClientAPI(client)
+        println("Name: " + clientAPI.getName())
+        println("Ping: " + clientAPI.ping())
+        println("Login in...")
+        clientAPI.login("thomas", "aaabbbccc")
+        val state = clientAPI.getState()
+        println("State: $state")
+        val groups = clientAPI.getGroups()
+        println("Groups: $groups")
+        // Get information about door states
+        val transition = clientAPI.getTransition(groups[0].ports[0])
+        // Send out an impuls to open / close door
+        // clientAPI.setState(groups[0].ports[0])
+        // Logout again
+        clientAPI.logout()

+## Things to take care

+- You should use a different username / password for each client that connects to the gateway.
+If you for example use the BiSecure Smartphone App, you should not use the same credentials here in the lib.
+- The gateway stops responding after some time, about after 2 or 3 min.
+Therefore the ClientAPI will reconnect to the gateway again and login again if a timeout occurs.
+That leads to some requests take much more time than others.

 ## Protocol
+This is the result of the Reverse Engineering of the App &lt;-> BiSecure Gateway Protocol It is the attempt to reverse engineer the protocol between the hoermann bisecure gateway and the corresponding app.

+The goal is to be able to build an adapter for home automation system to control the garage doors from the automation software.
+Especially to be able to get the door open when you drive home automatically.

 I'm not an expert in reverse engineering nor IP protocols, so my findings could be sometimes wrong :-)

 ### Discovery